cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   shot of the COVID-19 vaccination.
 * Item V2c asks respondents that have not yet received an additional dose or booster shot whether they plan to get one.
-* Item V17 asks respondents when they received their most recent COVID-19 vaccination.
 * Item C17b asks respondents if they received a flu vaccination since July 2021.
   This is an updated version of item C17a (waves 8-10) and C17 (waves 5-7), which descended from item C2 (waves 1-3).